Big steps towards Formula 1

-During his incredibly impressive youth career, Vettel already got the chance to work as a test driver at BMW Sauber in 2006.
-At 19 years old, he became the youngest driver ever to participate in a Grand Prix weekend in FP2 ahead of the Turkish Grand Prix.
-Not only did Vettel set the fastest time of that session, he also got a fine for speeding in the pit lane when he first pulled out of the garage, just 10 seconds into his F1 career.
-This bizarre record is unlikely to ever be broken!
+Vettel did not stay active in the lower classes for long, in 2006 the German got the chance to work as a test driver for BMW Sauber.
+At the time, he was the youngest driver ever to complete a lap in a race weekend, in the second free practice session before the Turkish Grand Prix.
+Not only did Vettel set the fastest time of the session, he also received his first fine for speeding in the pit lane.

-His Grand Prix debut came unexpectedly after Robert Kubica was involved in a major crash in Canada.
-Vettel manned the BMW during the race weekend in Austin and even scored points.
-Vettel set another record: The youngest driver ever to take points in a Grand Prix.
-This record and that of the youngest driver in a race weekend, were both taken away from Seb years later by Max Verstappen.
+The debut in a Grand Prix came unexpectedly after Robert Kubica was involved in a big crash in Canada.
+Vettel took a seat in the BMW during the race weekend in Indianapolis and even picked up points there.
+Another record that was set by Vettel: Being the youngest driver ever to score points in a Grand Prix.
+This record, and that of the youngest participant in a race weekend, was taken away from Seb years later by Max Verstappen.

-Still under contract as Red Bull-junior, Vettel moved to Toro Rosso in 2007, the development team of Red Bull Racing.
-The STR2 was far from being the best car on the grid, but Sebastian Vettel still managed to impress.
-In China, the German took his only points finish with Toro Rosso that season, but it was an excellent result: P4.
-One year later Vettel would continue that trend as he picked up no less than 35 points during the season.
+Still under contract as a Red Bull junior, Vettel moved to Toro Rosso, Red Bull Racing's satellite team, in 2007.
+The STR2 was far from the best car on the grid, but Sebastian Vettel still managed to impress.
+In China, the German scored his only points finish with Toro Rosso that season, but it was an excellent result: P4.
+One year later, Vettel would continue this trend, scoring 35 points throughout the season.

 Red Bull Racing era

-Vettel’s string of great results did not go unnoticed by Red Bull, as Helmut Marko allowed his young protégé to move on to the main team; David Coulthard retired, allowing Vettel to prove himself in a top car.
-In 2009, Brawn GP proved too strong for Red Bull and Sebastian Vettel, but one year later Vettel had the car underneath him to properly go for a title, and he did exactly that.
+Red Bull's string of great results did not go unnoticed, leading Helmut Marko to move his young protégé to the main team: David Coulthard retired so Vettel could prove himself in a top car.
+In 2009 Brawn GP was too strong for Red Bull Racing, but one year later Vettel would show his best side.

-The introduction of new engine regulations in Formula 1 was accompanied by a significant decline in 2014 for Red Bull and therefore also for the Heppenheimer.
-No longer was the fizzy drinks manufacturer's team the dominant constructor: that baton was taken over by the Mercedes works team.
-After a winless season alongside youngster Daniel Ricciardo, who won three races, Red Bull announced the departure of Sebastian Vettel at the end of 2014: he went to Ferrari in search of more titles.
+The introduction of hybrid engines into F1 was accompanied by a major setback for Red Bull Racing in 2014.
+No longer was the team the dominant force, the baton was taken over by the factory Mercedes team.
+After a season without victory for Vettel alongside Daniel Ricciardo, Red Bull announced the German's departure at the end of 2014:

 Waiting time at Ferrari